 Colin Dembovsky: You know, if you had to look at those from a business perspective, you would have said that Encarta would have kicked Wikipedia out of the industry.
 But what actually happened was over time Wikipedia became more and more popular and more and more prevalent and eventually Encarta closed down because it just couldn’t compete with Wikipedia.
 And so, we’ve seen this happen from time to time where people who are contributing out of their passion and not even being paid for it necessarily are creating these programs and platforms that are taking the world by storm.
 Like Kubernetes is another example.
 Kubernetes is really hot at the moment and that’s an open source project, right?
 The code is on GitHub and you can contribute to it and you can download it and you can add your own changes to it.
 But it’s become all the rage and even in a lot of enterprises.

 Colin Dembovsky: So, we’re seeing this open source take the world by storm.
 In fact, there was an open source security and risk analysis report.
 And in that 2019 report, they showed that 99% of large enterprise applications are leveraging open source software.
 So even if your company or the development you’re doing is not specifically open source, there’s a 99% chance that you have some open source in the applications that you’re writing.
 And deploying.
 That same report also showed that 90% of new code bases have some open source in them.
 So, even new development, 90% of new development is starting with some open source libraries right from the get-go.
 So, the open sources has kind of won, right?
 And we’re seeing that it’s almost impossible to do any sort of development now a-day without using open source code.
-And this is where it get hope is becoming more and more important because as enterprises start embracing this methodology of open source, even if they’re not open sourcing their software, they’re still developing in an open source style.
+And this is where GitHub is becoming more and more important because as enterprises start embracing this methodology of open source, even if they’re not open sourcing their software, they’re still developing in an open source style.
 That’s where GitHub is becoming more and more relevant in today’s industry.

 Ira Bell: Well that’s great Colin.
 I couldn’t agree with you more.
 And by the way, you took me way back when you were talking about Encarta and that’s a great example.
 I still remember getting my first PC and having the actual CD that I would put in just to try to go find any type of video I could, whether it be like lion running through the jungle or whatever it might be.
 You know, as a child it was just content that I couldn’t otherwise get.
 So, that’s a great analogy though when you kind of think about that in terms of how it actually compared to a Wikipedia and sort of doing what, what I’d call brain sourcing if you will.
 So that’s really incredible.
 And then, you know, in terms of the open source stuff, I think what’s interesting is in a lot of meetings I’ve had with executives when we, when we talk to them about GitHub and they say, well that’s open source and you know, I don’t want all of our stuff to be able to be contributed and can they see our code and so on and so forth.